 The sensitive direction falls short only at the rushed ending, with an intriguing dramatic situation that isn’t fully exploited.
 The escaped monster stands atop a sand dune, staring at the ocean waves.
 We’re aware that he can no longer breathe underwater so perhaps he’s a goner for sure.
 But does the Creature know that?
 Is he committing suicide or just going home?
 Thanks to the ‘progressive’ scientists the formerly feral mer-man is now a humanoid freak, fully functional neither on land nor in the water.
 If the movie had fully acknowledged this subtext by lending the last scene a tiny bit of visual finesse, Universal’s Creature could have been given a truly enigmatic and thought-provoking farewell.

 The Universal Studios Home Entertainment Blu-ray of Creature From the Black Lagoon: Complete Legacy Collection was for classic monster fans the most highly-awaited release of the summer.
 It caps off the studio’s other legacy sets, which sell at the same price point but contain as many as four discs.
 Putting two features on one Blu-ray disc doesn’t strain the format’s capacity, especially with B&W and the mostly short running times involved.
-For Creature from the Black Lagoon Universal only had to press some more of its 2012 Classic Monsters discs, which contain beautiful Blu-ray encodings both flat and 3-D. Especially with the advent of ‘passive’ Blu-ray setups that use simple Polaroid glasses just as for theatrical viewings, Blu-ray 3-D can look sensational.
-The Black Lagoon disc received excellent notices from the 3-D Film Archive, with the caveat that the settings for the underwater shots weren’t optimized — we don’t get quite the full ‘surrounded by bubbles’ depth effect.
+For Creature from the Black Lagoon Universal only had to press some more of its 2012 Classic Monsters discs, which contain beautiful Blu-ray encodings both flat and 3-D. The Black Lagoon disc received excellent notices from the 3-D Film Archive, with the caveat that the settings for the underwater shots weren’t optimized — we don’t get quite the full ‘surrounded by bubbles’ depth effect.

 This Blu-ray Creature Legacy Collection presents all three of the films in their proper widescreen (1:85) aspect ratios, eliminating ‘dead’ visual real estate and focusing the dramatic action.
-In his vintage commentary for Black Lagoon, recorded to a flat transfer, Tom Weaver referred to a visible telephone pole at the headwaters of the Amazon as a blooper.
+In his vintage commentary for Black Lagoon, Tom Weaver referred to a visible telephone pole at the headwaters of the Amazon as a blooper.
 Properly matted to 1:85, Ma Bell’s poles are nowhere to be seen.

 Happy 3-D- enabled consumers were delighted that Universal was continuing the format for this great revival title.
 But as soon as new product reached the hands of fans and reviewers, the Legacy Collection blew up like a bomb.
 Presumably to save money, both Revenge of the Creature and The Creature Walks Among Us have been encoded onto the same disc, using a greatly diminished bit rate to fit everything in — that’s two versions of Revenge and one of Walks, all crammed into one disc.
 The website The Digital Bits has stated that the 3-D of Revenge isn’t even full HD — not 1080p, but only 720p.